ayruslore/ayruslore.github.io/golang/basics.md

 $ sudo apt install golang-golang-x-tools
 $ godoc
 ```
-And Navigate to `http://localhost:6060` on browser
+And Navigate to `http://localhost:6060` on the browser

 ### Variables - Declarations and Types
+Example code
 ```go
 package main